EtricKombat/Course_Practical_Guide_EKS/_docs/ch2/CNI_and_eks_integration_with_VPC.md

 2) CNI can be implemented in the form of plugins and the standard can be extended according to the needs the environment and the runtime were this is installed .

-3) The most famous common container orchestration services like Openshift,ECS ..... implement CNI in there own way
+3) The most famous  container orchestration tooling like Openshift,ECS,rks,k8.....etc  implement CNI in there own way but still being CNI . which means that all of them follows the same strategy the general way and prevent redoing work

+___